 Calculate grades with VLOOKUP

-This table must be sorted in ascending order, and VLOOKUP must be configured to do an "approximate match".
+Note: the lookup table must be sorted in ascending order, and VLOOKUP must be set to approximate match mode.

 How this formula works

-In other words, VLOOKUP matches the last value that is less than or equal to the lookup value.
+In other words, VLOOKUP will match the last value that is less than or equal to the lookup value.

-If the first value in the table is less than the value being looked up, VLOOKUP will return the #N/A error.
+Note: if the score is less than the first entry in the table, VLOOKUP will return the #N/A error.

-Note: by default, VLOOKUP will perform an approximate match, so there is no need to supply the 4th argument, since the default is TRUE.
-However, we recommend you get in the habit of supplying the last argument so that you have a visual reminder of the current match mode.
+VLOOKUP will perform an approximate match by default, so there is technically no need to supply the 4th argument.
+However, I recommend you always provide the last argument explicitly because it forces you to consider what you want.
+Providing a value also gives you a visual reminder in the future.